jetstack/navigator/docs/index.rst

   It performs validation of your resources, as well as performing conversions between API versions which allow us to maintain a stable API without hindering development.

 - **navigator-controller** - the controller is akin to ``kube-controller-manager``.
-  It is responsible for actually realising your deployments within the Kubernetes cluster.
+  It is responsible for actually realizing your deployments within the Kubernetes cluster.
   It can be seen as the 'operator' for the various applications supported by ``navigator-apiserver``.

 - **pilots** - the pilot is responsible for managing each database process.